Ravest95/DeepDiveEmulator/README.md

 - Add `#` in front of each line.

 WARNING:
 Connection must be blocked in order for the tool to work.
-Adding these lines will block the normal connection for the game on Steam.
+Adding these lines will block the normal connection for the game on Steam (you will not be able to join anyone in the game while connection is off).

 # XAMPP:
 INSTALLATION FOR HOST: